lo-language/velo/docs/concepts.md

 Since a person can only do one thing at a time, if the worker is occupied processing one message when more arrive, those messages will sit in the inbox until she has time to get to them.
 This will either be when she's done with her current task or when that task is *blocked*, meaning she can't do anything more on it until receiving a reply to a request she has sent.
 If it's the latter situation, she'll temporarily set her current task aside and pick up the next message in her queue.
 If that message entails a new task, she'll start in on it.
 If on the other hand it's a response to a request she has sent as part of one of her tasks, she'll pick up the relevant task and start cranking away where she left off.

+ Rosie is also very organized and when she starts working on a task she puts the message on a clean tray and keeps track of the state of the task separate from , and makes sure nothing from one task ever "leaks" into another.

 ![a suspended task](images/concepts3.png "a suspended request")

+Nested contexts.
+Do continuations have their own context?

 Now it may be the case that the worker's procedure says: in the course of handling a message, create a new inbox, and when you receive messages on it, perform a certain procedure.
 This has the effect of creating a new service in the context of the task.